MicrosoftDocs/azure-docs/articles/active-directory/develop/apple-sso-plugin.md

 These parameters specify whether the SSO extension should prevent native and web applications from bypassing SSO at the protocol layer and forcing the display of a sign-in prompt to the user.

-For a consistent SSO experience across all apps on the device, we recommend you enable one of these settings for apps that don't use a Microsoft Authentication Library.
-You should only enable this for apps that use a Microsoft Authentication Library if your users are experiencing unexpected prompts.
+For a consistent SSO experience across all apps on the device, we recommend you enable one of these settings for apps that don't use MSAL.
+You should only enable this for apps that use MSAL if your users are experiencing unexpected prompts.

 ##### Apps that don't use a Microsoft Authentication Library: